-A status transfer is initiated by the PHY when there is status information to be transferred to the LLC.
-Two types of status transfers may occur: bus status transfer and PHY status transfer.
+A status transfer is initiated by the PHY when status information is to be transferred to the LLC.
+Two types of status transfers can occur: bus status transfer and PHY status transfer.
 Bus status transfers send the following status information: bus reset indications, subaction and arbitration reset gap indications, cycle start indications, and PHY interface reset indications.
 PHY status transfers send the following information: PHY interrupt indications, unsolicited and solicited PHY register data, bus initialization indications, and PHY-link interface error indications.
 The PHY uses a different mechanism to send the bus status transfer and the PHY status transfer.